bluz71/vim-mistfly-statusline/README.md

 The `mistflyInformationSymbol` option specifies which character symbol to use when displaying diagnostic information.

-By default, the `I` character, will be displayed.
+By default, the `I` character will be displayed.

 To specify your own information symbol please add the following to your initialization file: